cemckinley1/github-portfolio-project2/README.md

 ## Query 2
 Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182

+Query Reasoning:
+A composite primary key and clustering column was needed for this table.
+I placed the user_id and session_id columns as the partition key and the item_in_session as a clustering column in the primary key as sorting was needed on this field based on the query request.
+In the print, I included the item session to show the song title was listed in asc order.

 ```py
 ## TO-DO: Query 2: Give me only the following: name of artist, song (sorted by itemInSession) and user (first and last name)\